 Learn more about All Hallows Faire

-From haunted hotels to Copperopolis’ Trick or Treat Street, and Murphys Day of the Dead, there is a lot going on this fall season.
+From haunted hotels to Copperopolis’ Trick or Treat Street, and Murphys Dia de los Muertos, there is a lot going on this fall season.
 Looking for something new?
 Explore all of Calaveras’ fabulous Halloween and October events here.
-One of the more unusual experiences to be had in Calaveras is the All Hallows Faire on October 26th & 27th.
+One of the more unusual experiences to be had in Calaveras is the All Hallows Faire on October 25th & 26th.
 What started as a way to celebrate the Celtic festival of Samhain has now transformed to include all types of fantasy.
-This two-day fantasy faire features live music, food, drink, a variety of other entertainers such as Carpathian storytellers and even a Burning of the Harvestman on Saturday night.
+This two-day fantasy faire features live music, food, drink, a variety of other entertainers such as storytellers and the Harvestman Fire Show on Saturday night.
 The All Hallows Faire has a strong focus on creativity in regards to costumes.
 They encourage the public to design original costumes and not wear store-bought items.
+With a costume contest featuring four different themes, let your imagination run wild and start crafting.

 Dia De Los Muertos